Prashanth-790/RANK-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step 1: mport the numpy module to use the built-in functions for calculation.
+### Step 1: import the numpy module to use the built-in functions for calculation.

 ### Step 2: prepare the lists from each row matrix and assign in np.array().